RitabrataDas343/Expressando-TDoC2021/documentation/documentation.md

 <h1 align="center">NumPy</h1>
 <h1 align="center"><img src="https://user-images.githubusercontent.com/76585827/137593132-9ee471cf-c6ef-4b34-820a-3ea08bd653e8.png"></img></h1>

 **NumPy** is a Python package that stands for ‘Numerical Python’.
 It is the core library for scientific computing, which contains a powerful n-dimensional array object.
+Python NumPy arrays provide tools for sophisticated (broadcasting) functions, integrating C/C++ and Fortran code, useful linear algebra, Fourier transform, and random number capabilities.
+NumPy array can also be used as an efficient multi-dimensional container for generic data.

-Python NumPy arrays provide tools for integrating C, C++, etc. IT is also useful in linear algebra, random number capability etc. NumPy array can also be used as an efficient multi-dimensional container for generic data.
-Now, let me tell you what exactly is Python NumPy aaray.
+You can know more abput NumPy from here:<s(https://numpy.org/doc/stable/user/quickstart.html)
 <h1 align="center">OpenCV</h1>
 <h1 align="center"><img src="https://user-images.githubusercontent.com/76585827/137593200-aa8b4e81-0d4f-4100-b1a9-e612858b4d0f.png"></img></h1>
 Computer vision is an interdisciplinary field that deals with how computers can be made to gain high level understanding from digital images or videos so the idea is to automate tasks that the human visual systems can do so a computer should be able to recognize that this is a face of a human being, this is what a lamppost looks like so things like that right so i hope i'm clear what is meaning of computer vision.